 With a dry, tropical climate and beautiful white sand beaches, idyllic Costa Rican holidays are popular with those seeking winter sun.
 Costa Rica‘s Pacific coast provides some of the best surf spots and you’ll find a wealth of watersports to get stuck into.
 Inland are rainforest filled national parks waiting to be explored.
-Whether you decide to embark on a volcano hike or simply lounge on the beach with a good book, you won’t want to leave this little piece of paradise.
+Whether you decide to embark on a volcano hike or simply lounge on the beach with a good book, there’s so many reasons why you should make Costa Rica your next holiday destination.

 Fairytale magic at Rio Celeste River

 In the northern lowlands you’ll find the Rio Celeste River and waterfall, one of Costa Rica’s best kept secrets that is hidden within the cloud forests of Tenorio National Park.
 Travel time from downtown La Fortuna is approximately two hours and upon arrival you’ll be met with dense rainforest and views of the towering Tenorio Volcano, immediately opening your eyes to some of Costa Rica’s natural wonders.

 The moderate hike to the waterfall takes you along a trail through a scenic canopy of trees scattered with inquisitive monkeys, colourful poison dart frogs and an array of bird songs and butterflies.
 You’ll hear the acclaimed waterfall before you see it, as the river comes crashing 18 metres down from the trees into a vibrant pool of magical blue water.
 Complete your trip with a dip in the natural hot springs further up the trail.

 The province of Guanacaste is quite rightly nicknamed The Gold Coast, offering a plethora of idyllic beaches.
 You’ll find everything from secluded white sand secrets to bustling tourist hotspots, complete with an abundance of watersports including snorkelling, jet skiing, kayaking and fishing.